-The PNG Biomass Markham Valley Power Project is an exciting renewable energy initiative.
+The PNG Biomass Markham Valley Power Project is an exciting lower carbon, renewable and sustainable energy initiative.
 The Project is located in the Markham Valley and will use wood chips harvested from sustainably grown trees in surrounding plantations to fuel a biomass power plant to provide up to 30MW into Lae and the Ramu grid, with generation due to commence in 2019.

 With this project, Oil Search is demonstrating how small, scalable competitive generation can enhance energy security in PNG, while contributing to the wellbeing of local communities, creating opportunities for landowners and future generations, and providing energy independence for PNG – while at the same time complementing the country’s pristine and unique environment